Public and Alternative Transportation

 From the M&T Bank side of the complex, crossing either Hanover Street or the pedestrian bridge will take you to the Gwynns Falls Trail.
 Follow north to Henrietta, and east to Williams.
 The Banner Route stops a few blocks north at Key Highway.

-As Camden Yards (and the nearby Convention Center and hotel) are magnets for out-of-town visitors, this new and convenient transportation option is going to make it much easier for them to add on a trip to Fort McHenry and pick up a valuable American history lesson in the process.
+As Camden Yards (and the nearby Convention Center and hotel) are magnets for out-of-town visitors, this convenient transportation option makes it much easier to add on a trip to Fort McHenry and pick up a valuable American history lesson in the process.

 Locust Point has its very own stop on the Charm City Circulator route, too.
 Only it isn't by bus.
 The transportation system also includes two water taxi routes, and one of them connects the Maritime Park in Harbor East with Tide Point, home of Under Armour.